 - 2 cups milk

-- 16 ounces frozen pound cake, sliced I used Sara Lee Family Size
+- 16 ounces frozen pound cake, thawed & sliced I used Sara Lee Family Size

 - 16 ounces frozen whipped topping, thawed I used Cool Whip

 - 1 pint fresh blueberries divided

 - 12 ounces fresh raspberries, divided

-- Scoop out about 1/2 cup of juice from the strawberries.
+- Scoop out about ½ cup of juice from the frozen strawberries (thawed).
 Stir in the cornstarch.
-Pour into a pan with the rest of the strawberries.
+Pour into a saucepan with the rest of the strawberries.
 Heat on the stove on medium high until thickened, stirring constantly.
 Stir in 1 tablespoon of the cream sherry.
 Set aside to cool.